-Children will better understand the diversity and uniqueness of other cultures with these ten books.
+Children will better understand the diversity and uniqueness of other cultures with these nine books.

 “Wow, I can’t believe he’s never owned a pair of shoes.” my daughter exclaimed as we listened to I Will Always Write Back on our car stereo.

 We had just gotten to the part of the story where Martin, a boy in Zimbabwe, receives a care package from his pen pal, Caitlin, a girl in America.
 Her package includes a few pairs of shoes – a luxury Martin and his family have never experienced.

 Growing up in a suburb in the United States, my daughters rarely have had the opportunity to see how the rest of the world lives.
 But as we listened to the story of Martin Ganda and Caitlin Alifirenka it became evident how the world was opening up to them.